 The hot water extraction method, or known as steam carpet cleaning method, flush water onto the carpet and suck the water back with vacuum.
 This is a deep cleaning method and is a more effective method.
 The water can reach deep inside the fibre and remove the soil beyond the surface.
 Also water can dissolve most of the soils attached to the fibre and remove them easily.

-Stellar Carpet Cleaning can employ either steam or dry cleaning method, upon the requirement and your request.
+Stellar Carpet Cleaning can employ either steam cleaning or dry cleaning method, upon the requirement and your request.

 Copyrights of all post articles within this website belong to stellarcarpetcleaning.com.au, and permission is required for reproduction.